nvoynov/marko/lib/assets/demo/src/intro.md

 # Product
 {{parent: intro}}

-@@todo redesign the product statement for "who" section

-__For__ authors of software artifacts __who__ need a reliable and repeatable process of managing big software artifacts __the__ Marko Markup Compiler is a free open source software __that__ brings a "docs-as-code" approach with efficient plain markup for artifact sources, @@todo templates, CLI, Rake ..

-@@skip

-__For__ [target customer]
-__Who__ [statement of the need or opportunity]
-__The__ [product name] is a [product category] __That__ [key benefit, compelling reason to buy] __Unlike__ [primary competitive alternative]
-__Our product__ [statement of primary differentiation]
+__For__ authors of large structured texts __Who__ need simple reliable text management process __The__ Marko Markup Compiler is a free text management scripting software __That__ utilizes the docs-as-code approach __Unlike__ other competitive approaches like using word processors, Wiki system, or dedicated content publishing systems __Our product__ does not require any special environment and can be adopted in any text environment.

+The Marko provides you with:

+- the simple markup based on Markdown, extended by tree hierarchy helpers
+- the text repository is just a free directory structure inside the file system
+- the text tree hierarchy of nodes that present your text pieces
+- the ability to automate content processing tasks by providing a scripting layer

+Having large structured texts as just a bunch of plain text files, one can

+- use any convenient text editor
+- work together with other authors in the Git repository
+- use any available text processing tools

 # Scope
 {{parent: intro}}

-The developing system will consist of
+The developed system will provide the following components:

-- the simple plain markup for writing the artifact sources;
+- the simple markup format with abilities to build a tree hierarchy
-- the repository of artifact sources;
-- the algorithm for assembling the artifact from sources;
-- the markup for templates for publishing the artifact;
+- the markup parser that will turn markup sources into programmable objects
+- the markup tree assembler that will build a single tree hierarchy
-- the command line interface for compiling the artifact into deliverables based on the templates
+- the markup tree compiler that will turn the markup tree into deliverables
-- the Ruby Gem that presents the artifact as the collection o items that can be easily visited for tasks automation;
-- the demo project that will help the customers to adopt the approach and design their own solutions based on the approach.
+- the Marko Promo project that will help the users adopt the approach

 # Definitions
 {{parent: intro}}